 - Supporting the development of a global sectoral approach to carbon dioxide emissions through the International Civil Aviation Organization (ICAO), the United Nations agency for international civil aviation

 Despite the Emirates Environmental Policy, which has been in effect since July 15, 2018, there is more to be done in reducing the environmental burden air travel imposes on Earth.2 The actions they have taken are beneficial for fuel efficiency and transparency, but they still do not offset the flight.

-Fortunately, even if you fly with Emirates, there are ways to offset your CO2 emissions alongside the airline’s efforts to align with the aviation industry’s environmental progress.
+Fortunately, even if you fly with Emirates, there are ways to offset your CO2 emissions like purchasing a flying international carbon offset, alongside the airline’s efforts to align with the aviation industry’s environmental progress.
 To accurately shrink the air travel portion of your carbon footprint, you’ll need to get familiar with Emirates routes.

 See which of these routes matches your most frequent travel activity to get an idea of how much carbon dioxide you’re contributing to emitting with each trip.

 Emirates has several international flight routes that exceed 932 miles.
 The airline carries passengers all over the world, from the United States to the Czech Republic.
 In total, Emirates provides service all over the world, including these regions:

 Yet, some routes are busier than others, meaning they contribute more to the aviation industry’s carbon dioxide emissions than others.